Baking for the Holidays

-Although when you think of German cakes you may immediately think of the famous Black Forest cake, but there are many cakes to choose from.
-German baked goods are very exquisite, although they are not nearly as rich as some American cakes, they are very flavorful and each of them have their own character.
+Although when you think of German cakes you may immediately think of the famous Black Forest cake, and there are many cakes to choose from.
+German baked goods are very exquisite, although they are not nearly as rich as some American cakes, they are very flavorful and each of them has their own character.

 Photo by Jasmin Weigand

 One of an all-time favorite in Germany is the “Bienenstich”, which translates to Bee Sting cake.
 I have a few recipes that have been passed down in my family, which I like to share with you.
 Below is one of them, I still make it to today, so I can share it with friends and family on different occasions.
 The cake is a two-part cake, and the dough part is firm with the almonds on top, and filled with a nice pudding based white fluffy filling.
 Here are some pictures of one we recently made, isn’t it beautiful.

 The cake is a two-part cake, the dough base creates one part and the pudding filling is the other part.
 All together this cake is made in six steps.